-If you’re on a tight budget and looking for a home aligner company that won’t empty your bank account, these two are the best options.
+If you’re on a tight budget and looking for a home aligner company that won’t empty your bank account, these are two of the best options, only outdone by AlignerCo.
 They both have reasonable sticker prices, various sales and discounts, and financing options.
 While SnapCorrect might seem more affordable on the surface, when we examine other pricing aspects, Smilelove is the better option.

 - $1,749 sticker price